On stable type IIA de-Sitter vacua with geometric flux: Type IIA orientifold with geometric flux

 In \cite{Shukla:2019dqd} it has been shown that the type IIA geometric flux models and a certain class of the type IIB non-geometric models (with special solutions of Bianchi identities) are $T$-dual to each other in the sense that there are certain transformations on the moduli/fluxes which exchange the scalar potential on the one theory with the same on the other.
-Now, we consider a pair of $T$-dual type IIA/IIB constructions which will be used to investigate the possibility of realizing $T$-dual pairs of AdS, Minkowskian and dS solutions.
+Now, we consider a simple type IIA construction which will be used to investigate the possibility of realizing tachyon-free AdS, Minkowskian and dS solutions, and their type IIB analogue can be generically read-off from the dictionary presented in \cite{Shukla:2019dqd}.